uit-no/hpc-doc/general/jobs.rst

 ============================== =================
 Max number of running jobs      1024
 Maximum cpus per job            2048
-Maximum walltime                No limit
+Maximum walltime                28 days
 Maximum memory per job          No limit:sup:`1`
 ============================== =================

 :sup:`1` There is a practical limit of 128GB per compute node used.

-**Remark:** Even if we do not impose any limit on the length of the jobs on stallo we only give a weeks warning on system maintenance.
+**Remark:** Even if we impose a 28 day run time limit on stallo we only give a weeks warning on system maintenance.
 Jobs with more than 7 days walltime, will be terminated and restarted if possible.

 Scheduling policy on the machine
 ================================